rinky-dinky/sharkord-soundboard/README.md

 ## Playing sounds

-- Click the soundboard launcher button in the top-right bar (the custom speaker icon) to open the floating soundboard panel.
+- Click the soundboard launcher button in the top-right bar to open the floating soundboard panel.
 - Join a voice channel.
 - Click any sound button to play it in your active call.